Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 ## Void cancellation and chargeback transaction

-You can void a cancellation and chargeback transaction, if you want to invalidate the transaction for the Actindo database.
+You can void a cancellation and chargeback transaction if you want to invalidate the transaction for the Actindo database.

 > [Info] The payment service provider will not be informed about changing the status to **Void**.
 It is only done to clear the database from faulty entries.